ermongroup/cs228-notes/learning/undirected/index.md

 This observation lets us apply to learning many of the approximate inference methods that we have seen in previous chapters, such as:

 - Gibbs sampling from the distribution at each step of gradient descent; we then approximate the gradient using Monte-Carlo.
-- Persistent contrastive divergence{%sidenote 1 '[Persistent contrastive divergence](http://www.cs.utoronto.ca/~tijmen/pcd/pcd.pdf) (PCD) is one of the most popular methods for training [Restricted Boltzmann Machines](https://en.wikipedia.org/wiki/Restricted_Boltzmann_machine) (RBMs), a very important deep learning model that is also an undirected graphical model.
-Have a look at this great practical [tutorial](http://deeplearning.net/tutorial/rbm.html) on RBMs.'%}, a variant of Gibbs sampling which re-uses the same Markov Chain between iterations.
+- Persistent contrastive divergence{%include sidenote.html id="note-pcd" note="[Persistent contrastive divergence](http://www.cs.utoronto.ca/~tijmen/pcd/pcd.pdf) (PCD) is one of the most popular methods for training [Restricted Boltzmann Machines](https://en.wikipedia.org/wiki/Restricted_Boltzmann_machine) (RBMs), a very important deep learning model that is also an undirected graphical model.
+Have a look at this great practical [tutorial](http://deeplearning.net/tutorial/rbm.html) on RBMs." %}, a variant of Gibbs sampling which re-uses the same Markov Chain between iterations.
 After a step of gradient descent, our model has changed very little: hence we can essentially keep taking samples from the same Gibbs sampler, instead of starting a new one from scratch.

 ### Pseudo-likelihood